 Now to the biggest junction on Stratford High Street, that with Rick Roberts Way.

 To make a right turn here, you’re either going to have to get into lane 3 (again, a dangerous near-impossibility from the track itself) or, more sensibly, progress through the junction, mount the pavement on the south-west side, and then enter the ASL at the mouth of Rick Roberts Way to the south, and wait for a green light.
-It’s not brilliant, but it will work, and as I said above, TfL are constrained, I think, by the lack of a precedent for cycle track design at large junctions.
+This will work, but it is far from ideal.
+TfL are constrained, I think, by the lack of a precedent for cycle track design at large junctions, but plonking cyclists on the pavement is not the way forward.

 I would also stress here that the ASLs planned at this junction look to me to be incredibly dangerous, given that they may encourage cyclists to make right turns from lane 1, when there will almost certainly be motor vehicles heading straight on from lane 2.
 A recipe for conflict.